Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Ray-Traced-Reflections.md

 | **Bounce Count** | Controls the number of bounces that reflection rays can do.
 Increasing this value increases execution time exponentially. |

 ## Limitations
-Currently, ray-traced reflections do not support [decals](decal.md).
+Currently, ray tracing in HDRP does not support [decals](decal.md).
 This means that, when you use ray-traced reflection, decals do not appear in reflective surfaces.